Skip to Content

 8. PROCEDURE FOR THE CREATION OF A PROFESSIONAL DEVELOPMENT PLAN

-1. The professional development plan, created by the chair and the faculty member in consultation with the departmental personnel committee, will be designed to remedy the faculty member’s specific performance deficiencies.
+1. The professional development plan, created by the chair/school director and the faculty member in consultation with the academic unit personnel committee, will be designed to remedy the faculty member’s specific performance deficiencies identified in their annual review.
 The plan may allow for mentoring by other faculty members from within or from outside the department.
-Normally, mentoring will occur at the faculty member’s discretion, although the chair and the dean may require mentoring as a part of this plan.
+Normally, mentoring will occur at the faculty member’s discretion, although the chair/school director and the dean may require mentoring as a part of this plan.
 In either case, a reasonable effort should be made to assure that anyone asked to serve as a mentor can undertake these responsibilities in a collegial manner.
 The professional development plan should include:

 1. the identification of the specific deficiency or deficiencies to be remedied;

-2. the specific goals and associated timeline the faculty member must achieve in order to meet departmental expectations;
+2. the specific goals and associated timeline the faculty member must achieve in order to meet academic unit expectations;

 3. the specific activities a faculty member must undertake to reach those goals;